tunjis/tunjis/README.md

 Data Analyst
 ------------

-*Data’s the new oil.
+*⚡ Data’s the new oil.
 I’m the refinery.*

 * 🌍  Based in <a href="https://maps.app.goo.gl/hMxhRX5ptQAAkL7NA/" target="_blank">**London**</a>
 * 🖥️  See my portfolio at [Data’s the new oil.
 I’m the refinery.](https://github.com/tunjis)